-USAC intends to evaluate offers and make a single award.
-USAC may reject any or all offers if such action is in the public's or USAC's interest; accept other than the lowest offers; and waive informalities and minor irregularities in offers received.
+USAC intends to evaluate offers and award multiple contracts after all steps in the procurement process have taken place.
+USAC may reject any or all offers if such action is in the public's or USAC's interest, accept other than the lowest offers, and waive informalities and minor irregularities in offers received.